SimonSubokLee/ston-docs-son/admin/https.kr.rst

    Multiple domains can be identified with a single certificate.

-This method is effective if subjects of the service are the same, otherwise this method is realistically unavailable.
+This method is effective if the subjects of the service are the same, otherwise this method is realistically unavailable.
-Replacing certificates will work for this method, therefore you don't need to configure anything from STON.
+Replacing certificates will work for this method; therefore, you don't need to configure anything for STON.
 [ Refer `DigiCert <http://www.digicert.com/wildcard-ssl-certificates.htm>`_].